RaliefRivansyah/AndroidGloeshoesLeather/README.md

-# JavaCartProject
+# Gloeshoes Leather
-## JavaCartProject is an Android application that allows users to browse and purchase products using a local database and static array list
+## Gloeshoes Leather is an Android application

 ### Features
 Users can view a list of products with their images, names, and prices.